-Value added tax is governed by in the Act on Value Added Tax.
+Value added tax is regulated by the Value Added Tax Act.
 Under this Act, persons must pay the tax if their turnover exceeds CZK 1,000,000.
 Such persons (tax payers) must submit an application for registration within 15 days of the end of the calendar month in which this amount was exceeded.

 Submitting your tax return

 Tax returns may be submitted on the traditional printed form either at the relevant local financial office, or in electronic form in the Czech Tax Authority's e-submission (ESU) application.

 The following governmental and non-governmental web portals offer further information and useful services on accounting and tax issues.